 This VIP tour provides direct access to rides of your choice and reserved seating at shows.

 I have never needed this tour (but I have booked the Shanghai Disneyland VIP Tour).
 It is worth considering during summer weekends, August, and Chinese New Year or for peace of mind if the possibility of crowds worries you.
 And, it will be helpful to avoid waiting in line during summer heat and humidity.

 Read on for more information about the Hong Kong Disneyland hotels.

 Miscellaneous Hong Kong Disneyland Tips: What to Bring, Amenities & More

 Arrive Before the Park Opens

-    The main reason though is that being this far into the park will put you in prime position to get to your favorite ride first.
-It used to be that everyone headed to Autopia.
-I would suggest you head to Toy Story Land for the Toy Soldier Parachute Drop or to Tomorrowland for Iron Man or Ant-Man.
+The main reason, though, is that being this far into the park will put you in a prime position to get to your favorite ride first.
+I suggest you head to Toy Story Land for the Toy Soldier Parachute Drop or Tomorrowland for Iron Man or Ant-Man.